List of Tom and Jerry characters: Mammy Two Shoes

 Mammy Two Shoes (voiced by Lillian Randolph) is an African-American woman.
 Whether or not she is a maid taking care of the home in which Tom and Jerry reside or the homeowner is never made clear.
 Her face is never seen (with the exception of Saturday Evening Puss (1950), in which her face is very briefly seen as she runs towards the viewer), and she usually wallops the cat (whom she usually addresses as "Thomas") with a broom whenever he misbehaves.
 She sometimes tries to get rid of Jerry's presence in the house.
 Mammy would appear in 19 cartoons, starting with Puss Gets the Boot (1940) and ending with Push-Button Kitty (1952).
 She was voiced by Lillian Randolph in most of her appearances, with Anita Brown performing the role in The Mouse Comes to Dinner.
 The character eventually became controversial due to being based on the Mammy archetype, and was retired from the series in 1953.
-Gene Deitch opted not to use Mammy's character in his shorts, as he felt a "stereotypical black housekeep" character "didn't work in a modern context."
+Gene Deitch opted not to use Mammy's character in his shorts, as he felt a "stereotypical black housekeeper" character "didn't work in a modern context."
 MGM Animation/Visual Arts, under the supervision of Chuck Jones, created replacement characters for Mammy in the Tom and Jerry cartoons featuring her for television.
 These versions used rotoscoping techniques to replace Mammy on-screen with a similarly stocky white woman (in most shorts) or a thin white woman (in Saturday Evening Puss); Randolph's voice on the soundtracks was replaced by an Irish-accented (or, in Puss, generic young adult) voice performed by actress June Foray.
-Three years after Turner Broadcasting System acquired Tom and Jerry, the cartoons featuring Mammy were edited again, with Lillian Randolph's voice replaced with that of Thea Vidale, who re-recorded the dialogue to remove Mammy's stereotype.
+Three years after Turner Broadcasting System acquired Tom and Jerry, the cartoons featuring Mammy were edited again, with Lillian Randolph's voice replaced by that of Thea Vidale, who re-recorded the dialogue to remove Mammy's stereotype.